HorizonAILab/HorizonAILab.github.io/pages/1_homepage.md

 ### Opening Positions
 - There are opening research positions in my group at all levels, including Postdoc, research assistant, Ph.D. student, and master student.
 Please send me an E-mail which contains your CV, score sheet, certificates, and representative publications if you are interested.

-- I'm always looking for self-motivated undergraduate students (mainly @NUDT) to join my group for research training!
+- I am always looking for self-motivated undergraduate students (mainly @NUDT) to join my group for research training!

 ### Prospective students